How a Palliative Care Veterinarian can help when your pet is given a terminal diagnosis.

 According to the Canadian Veterinary Medical Association 35% of pets were considered overweight in 2005.
 This is definitely a cause for concern.
 Just as in humans, that excess weight can be very dangerous for our furry companions and can lead to a shortened life expectancy.
 This is where you come in.
 Your pets need your help to [...]

-Diabetes Mellitus in Cats and Dogs Most of us know at least a little bit about Diabetes Mellitus in humans but did you know that cats and dogs can develop Diabetes Mellitus as well?
-Diabetes Mellitus is a disease in which the pancreas does not produce enough insulin and it affects cats and dogs as [...]
+Most of us know at least a little bit about Diabetes Mellitus in humans but did you know that cats and dogs can develop Diabetes Mellitus as well?
+Diabetes Mellitus is a disease in which the pancreas does not produce enough insulin and it affects cats and dogs as well as humans.
+When there [...]